keshsad/keshsad-v1/keshlib/therapy-app/README.md

 - daily prompts - choose from set of three Stoic-inspired questions, for waking up *and* before bed, like marcus aurelius
-- cmd + j to get instant stoic-inspired feedback. cmd + l to start a situational conversation
+- cmd + j to get instant stoic-inspired feedback as a toast
+- cmd + l to start a situational conversation on the side
+- cmd + k to open command bar (home, save, export, print)
 - notifications - subtle reminders to contextually enhance your daily experience of life

-- everything markdown. users prolly don't care about that though. i'll use it to let users mark certain pieces of text that shouldn't be taken into account by the ai to reduce cost? markdown format let's user data stay liquid
+- everything markdown so user data is liquid as possible
-- simple text area, allowing expected text input like bullets, lists, and indents, but also longer hierarchical narratives
+- simple text area, expecting bullets, lists, and indents, but also longer hierarchical narratives
+- implement vim?

 - cloud and local storage
 - generous free tier

 - minimal interface
-- quick access, easily accessible, streamlines (and only essential) menus
+- quick access, easily accessible, only essential menus
+- never worry about titles: YYYY-MM-DD format
+- "/" is default empty page
+- "/nav" to navigate entries

 - pick your Stoic mentor
 - ai learns from journal entries to compose an internal narrative portrait. share monthly